-Sales of our fiber optic gyro systems and TACNAV products generally consist of a few large orders, and the delay or cancellation of a single order could substantially reduce our net sales.
+Sales of our fiber optic gyro systems and TACNAV products generally consist of a few large orders, and the delay or cancellation of a single order could substantially reduce our sales.

 KVH products sold to customers in the defense industry are purchased through orders that can generally range in size from several hundred thousand dollars to more than one million dollars.
-As a result, the delay or cancellation of a single order could materially reduce our net sales and results of operations.
+As a result, the delay or cancellation of a single order could materially reduce our sales and results of operations.
 We continue to experience unanticipated delays in defense orders, which make our sales and operating results less predictable.
+For example, in the third quarter of 2008 an anticipated follow-on order for our TG-6000 inertial measurement units was held up due to ongoing negotiations between the U.S. Navy and the prime contractor for the MK54 torpedo.
 Because our guidance and stabilization products typically have relatively higher product gross margins than our mobile communications products, the loss of an order for guidance and stabilization products could have a disproportionately adverse effect on our results of operations.

-Only a few customers account for a substantial portion of our guidance and stabilization sales, and the loss of any of these customers could substantially reduce our net sales.
+Only a few customers account for a substantial portion of our guidance and stabilization sales, and the loss of any of these customers could substantially reduce our sales.

 We derive a significant portion of our guidance and stabilization sales from a small number of customers, including the U.S. Government.
-The loss of business from any of these customers could substantially reduce our net sales and results of operations and could seriously harm our business.
+The loss of business from any of these customers could substantially reduce our sales and results of operations and could seriously harm our business.
 Since we are often awarded a contract as a subcontractor to a major defense supplier that is engaged in a competitive bidding process as prime contractor for a major weapons procurement program, our sales depend significantly on the success of the prime contractors with which we align ourselves.